oleksmarkh/waypoints/README.md

   * Select on click:
     * Marker click: scroll the sidebar list to the corresponding item.
     * Sidebar item click: reposition the map on the marker, if it was outside of the viewport.
-* More elaborated error handling and reporting, to distinguish:
+* More elaborated error handling and reporting, to distinguish and reflect in UI:
   * Network unavailability.
   * Non-2xx API responses.
   * JSON parsing errors.